The Halo Effect

 Over-Reliance on Positive Associations

-While the Halo Effect can be a powerful tool, it presents challenges and ethical considerations.
-Over-reliance on positive associations can lead to skewed public perceptions, potentially glossing over flaws or issues that need addressing.
+While the halo effect can be a powerful tool, it presents challenges and ethical considerations.
+Overreliance on positive associations can lead to skewed public perceptions, potentially glossing over flaws or issues that need to be addressed.

 The ‘Halo Effect’ in lotto games occurs when ticket sales unexpectedly increase after a large jackpot, due to bettors exchanging prize winnings for new tickets.”